-23. Defendant M. Norman Oliver, M.D., M.A., is the Virginia Health Commissioner and is sued in his official capacity.
+- 24. Defendant M. Norman Oliver, M.D., M.A., is the Virginia Health Commissioner and is sued in his official capacity.
 He supervises and manages VDH in accordance with the policies, rules, and regulations of the Virginia Board of Health ("VBH"), for which he serves as the statutory executive officer.
 VDH is a statutorily created Virginia executive branch department with a principal office in the City of Richmond, Virginia, and is responsible for performing duties required of it by the Virginia Health Commissioner.
 VDH is responsible, in part, for enforcing the Licensing Regulations, 12 Va.
 Admin.
 Code § 5-412 et seq., promulgated pursuant to the Licensing Statute, Va.
 Code Ann. § 32.1-127(B)(1).
 See Va.
-Code Ann. §§ 32.1-16, -19(A).

-24. Defendant Robert Payne is the Acting Director of VDH's Office of Licensure and Certification and is sued in his official capacity.
-He is responsible, in part, for enforcing the Licensing Regulations.

-25. Defendant Faye O. Prichard is the Chairperson of VBH and is sued in her official capacity.
+Code Ann. § 32.1-16, -19(A). - 25.
+Defendant Robert Payne is the Acting Director of VDH's Office of Licensure and Certification and is sued in his official capacity.
+He is responsible, in part, for enforcing the Licensing Regulations. - 26.
+Defendant Faye O. Prichard is the Chairperson of VBH and is sued in her official capacity.
 VBH is a statutorily created Virginia executive branch agency, with a principal office in the City of Richmond, Virginia.
 It is the agency responsible for promulgating and enforcing the Licensing Regulations at issue.
 Va.
 Code Ann. §§ 32.1-12, -127(A).

-26. Defendant Theophani Stamos is the Commonwealth's Attorney for Arlington County and the City of Falls Church, and is sued in her official capacity.
+- 27. Defendant Theophani Stamos is the Commonwealth's Attorney for Arlington County and the City of Falls Church, and is sued in her official capacity.
 She is responsible for enforcing the challenged Criminalization Laws, Va.
-Code Ann. §§ 18.2-71, 32.1-27(A), -136.

-Case 3:18-cv-00428-HEH Document 1 Filed 06/20/18 Page 11 of 62 PageID# 11

-27. Defendant Robert Tracci is the Commonwealth's Attorney for Albemarle County, and is sued in his official capacity.
+Code Ann. §§ 18.2-71, 32.1-27(A), -136. - 28.
+Defendant Robert Tracci is the Commonwealth's Attorney for Albemarle County, and is sued in his official capacity.
 He is responsible for enforcing the challenged Criminalization Laws, Va.
-Code Ann. §§ 18.2-71, 32.1-27(A), -136.

-28. Defendant Shannon L. Taylor is the Commonwealth's Attorney for Henrico County, and is sued in her official capacity.
+Code Ann. §§ 18.2-71, 32.1-27(A), -136. - 29.
+Defendant Shannon L. Taylor is the Commonwealth's Attorney for Henrico County, and is sued in her official capacity.
 She is responsible for enforcing the challenged Criminalization Laws, Va.
-Code Ann. §§ 18.2-71, 32.1-27(A), -136.

-29. Defendant Anton Bell is the Commonwealth's Attorney for the City of Hampton, and is sued in his official capacity.
+Code Ann. §§ 18.2-71, 32.1-27(A), -136. - 30.
+Defendant Anton Bell is the Commonwealth's Attorney for the City of Hampton, and is sued in his official capacity.
 He is responsible for enforcing the challenged Criminalization Laws, Va.
-Code Ann. §§ 18.2-71, 32.1-27(A), -136.

-30. Defendant Michael N. Herring is the Commonwealth's Attorney for the City of Richmond, and is sued in his official capacity.
+Code Ann. §§ 18.2-71, 32.1-27(A), -136. - 31.
+Defendant Michael N. Herring is the Commonwealth's Attorney for the City of Richmond, and is sued in his official capacity.
 He is responsible for enforcing the challenged Criminalization Laws, Va.
-Code Ann. §§ 18.2-71, 32.1-27(A), -136.

-31. Defendant Colin Stolle is the Commonwealth's Attorney for the City of Virginia Beach, and is sued in his official capacity.
+Code Ann. §§ 18.2-71, 32.1-27(A), -136. - 32.
+Defendant Colin Stolle is the Commonwealth's Attorney for the City of Virginia Beach, and is sued in his official capacity.
 He is responsible for enforcing the challenged Criminalization Laws, Va.
 Code Ann. §§ 18.2-71, 32.1-27(A), -136.